UmutDeniz26/PicoBlaze_SPI_Communication_inFPGA-VHDL/README.md

 1-) Clone the repository to your local machine.

-2-) Open the project in your preferred FPGA development environment
+2-) Open the project in your FPGA development environment

 3-) Customize the PicoBlaze assembly code or make any necessary adjustments based on your project requirements (Jumpers, LEDs, Switches).